zegetech/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 }

 ```
 - debugging in PHP can get a developer in deep pain.
 If using Xdebug things can get really tough especially when setting it up.
 If not using Xdebug, var_dump() is an option but this entails numerous browser refreshing which is just a nuisance.
 Debugging in ruby is simplified.
 Ruby has got several gems specifically for code debugging.
-Such gems include Pry that are very simple to use.
+Such gems include byebug that are very simple to use.
 You simply bundle install the gem, include it in the development and test group and use it by calling `binding.pry` on a file you want to debug.
 - shorter lines of code in basic programming statements like for loops.

 ```